|

 Grau, Robert, "The Twenty Greatest In Filmdom," Motion Picture Magazine, May 1916, pp. 109-11, 181.
 Walthall is #19 with the comment "of whom Shakespeare would have said, 'This is a picture actor.'"
 The issue also includes a Screen Masterpieces contest where readers voted for their favorite performances.
 Walthall came in second (by 160 votes) for his role in Birth of a Nation.
 He is also listed 4 more times: #7 for Avenging Conscience, #18 for Ghosts, #57 for The Raven, and #83 for Temper (pp. 179-80).

 Willis, Richard, "The Edwin Booth of the Screen," Motion Picture Classic, June 1916, pp. 55-56.
 Gushing article with nothing but praise for Walthall as a humble, "sympathetic and emotional character."
-Has five pics, four from Avenging Conscience which, in Willis' opinion, showcased "Wally"'s finest performance.
+Has five pics, four from Avenging Conscience which, in Willis's opinion, showcased "Wally"'s finest performance.
 The first pic is an enlarged version of the photo used in the short bio in the Dec.
 1914 Motion Picture Magazine above (a nice one, by the way).
 Due to the attention given to Avenging Conscience with no mention of Birth of a Nation, I suspect the article may have been written in 1914, but I am not certain.
-I will have to research Edwin Booth in the future to understand the comparison that is made (no mention of Booth in the article save for the intriguing title).

 Remont, Fritzi, "What Their Handwriting Portrays," Motion Picture Magazine, March 1917, pp. 43-47.
 An analysis of Walthall's handwriting is on page 46.
 This issue also has a photo of Henry playing golf with E. H. Calvert at a Chicago Country Club on page 36.